List of anime by release date (pre-1939): 1917–1922

 Japanese animation can be traced back to 1917 as a year of definitive firsts.
-The three key figures at the time were Ōten Shimokawa, Seitarou Kitayama, and Junichi Kouchi each contributing to making the first short films that would be known as anime.
+The three key figures at the time were Ōten Shimokawa, Seitarō Kitayama, and Junichi Kouchi each contributing to making the first short films that would be known as anime.
 While each one of these people are respected in their own right, the status of "first animated film" remains in dispute as there is conflicting information regarding film premiere dates.
 According to contemporary sources of the time, an unknown titled film of Tennenshoku Katsudō Shashin premiered in January.
 Evidence of this comes from Kinema Record, with the July edition making specific claim to the first release occurring in January, but does not specify the title of the work.
 Shimokawa's film Imokawa Mukozo the Doorman is conventionally and largely claimed to be the first work, but contemporary sources portray it as the "third" film.
 Speculation about the error is debated, but the two now lost films and their contents have been reported by various sources allowing for a clearer picture of the early history.

 The first confirmed film release occurred in the first ten days of February, with Shimokawa's Dekobō shingachō – Meian no shippai (凸坊新画帳・名案の失敗, Bumpy new picture book – Failure of a great plan).
 The film was produced with chalk on a blackboard, with redrawing for each frame.
 Shimokawa would switch to paper for later, but the exact date and work to depict the switch is unknown.
 Kouchi's first film Hanawa Hekonai Meitō no Maki (塙凹内名刀之巻, Hanawa Hekonai – The famous sword) also known as Namakura Gatana (なまくら刀, Dull Katana) and Tameshigiri (試し斬, The sword test) premiered on June 30.
 This film is currently the earliest surviving work, and was only rediscovered in March 2008.
 Katsudō Shashin was widely reported as possibly dating to 1907, but is of unconfirmed origin and is not known to have premiered or been produced for commercial interest.

 Of the animated films produced in 1918, only one surviving film called "Momotarō" remains.
 This particular film is notable for being the first animated film to be shown outside Japan.
 Another survivor after this date is an animated advertisement for soap made c.1921 that was found in 2018.
 There are no known animated films that were made from 1923 in existence, which could be the result of the 1923 Great Kantō earthquake.